erikgolden7/framework-shop/README.md

 import Shop from './components/Shop/Shop';
 ```

 Now that we have all our imports we can focus on creating the router.
 We can do this by exporting JSX.
 The top level element will be our `Switch` component from `react-router-dom`.
-Create an export default statement underneathe all the `import` statements.
+Create an export default statement underneath all the `import` statements.

 ```js
 export default (